Is Pet Insurance Worth It? Here’s How to Decide.

 If an emergency happens early on, the fund may not be large enough yet

-My husband and I decided that it made more sense for us to manage a dedicated emergency fund instead of signing up for pet insurance.
+My husband and I decided that a dedicated emergency savings account made more sense for our situation.
 These were our main reasons:

 We were already maintaining an emergency fund for our household that covered six months of living expenses.
 Creating a separate savings bucket for our pets did not require a huge shift in our habits.